keras-team/keras-hub/README.md

 ![Tensorflow](https://img.shields.io/badge/tensorflow-v2.5.0+-success.svg)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/keras-team/keras-nlp/issues)

+KerasNLP is a natural language processing library that works natively with TensorFlow, JAX, or PyTorch.
+Built on [Keras Core](https://keras.io/keras_core/announcement/), these models, layers, metrics, callbacks, etc., can be trained and serialized in any framework and re-used in another without costly migrations.
+See "Using KerasNLP with Keras Core" below for more details on multi-framework KerasNLP.

-KerasNLP is a natural language processing library that supports users through their entire development cycle.
+KerasNLP supports users through their entire development cycle.
 Our workflows are built from modular components that have state-of-the-art preset weights and architectures when used out-of-the-box and are easily customizable when more control is needed.
-We emphasize in-graph computation for all workflows so that developers can expect easy productionization using the TensorFlow ecosystem.

 This library is an extension of the core Keras API; all high-level modules are [`Layers`](https://keras.io/api/layers/) or